jonnor/leaf-clustering/references/related_work.md

 4.8× speedup, and 45% storage reduction over naive.
 Found DT-Rec and DT-Arr to be pareto optimal over DT-Loop and Naive.

+# Hyperparameter tuning

+## Hyperparameters and Tuning Strategies for Random Forest

+Looks at 500++ trees.
+References many other relevant works.

+## Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms

+Does not consider ensembles.
+Only CART and J48.